ShadowDraco/frolics-chaos/README.md

 - ### Todo
   - add blocks for mob drops to create more recipes like blaze block
   - add more spawn egg recipes
+  - add more tools, stats, silk-touchable items
+  - add a player canon ?

 ## Setup - Mod Users